sidharthrashwana/Information-Gathering-Tool/README.md

 This project is used to gathering information about target domain such:

-  1.ipaddress , latitude , longitude, region , timezone and much more.
+  1. Ipaddress , latitude , longitude, region , timezone and much more.

-  2.plotting coordinates on map for data visualization.
+  2.Plotting coordinates on map for data visualization.

   3.DNS information gathering:
       3.1AAAA ,CNAME, NS,TXT,SOA,SRV,PTR.